Surfing Mexico – ALL Top Spots / Surf Towns [2025]

 Mexico caps off the bottom of North America with a whopping 4,500 miles of Pacific Ocean shoreline.
 Taking over from where the legendary breaks of San Diego and SoCal leave off, it’s hardly a surprise that it has oodles of waves.

-They begin in earnest right over the US border in the Baja.
-That’s long been a spring breaker’s party hub, but also offers up big wave swells in winter and mellow beaches in the summer months.
-That’s only the beginning of things, because region after region follows, each with their own enticing barrels and peaks.
-Some – Oaxaca and Salina Cruz – are a perennial favourite of pros on the tour.
-Others – Sayulita and Nayarit – beckon beginners with cruisy longboard waves.
+And that’s only the beginning of things, because region after region follows, each with their own enticing barrels and peaks.
+Some – Oaxaca and Salina Cruz – are a perennial favourites of pros on the tour.
+Others – Sayulita and Nayarit – beckon beginners with cruisy longboard waves and nice beach wedges.

-But any veteran of this country’s coast will tell you that Mexico surfing isn’t just about the waves themselves.
+Any veteran of this country’s coast will tell you that Mexico surfing isn’t just about the waves themselves.
 Boasting gleaming beaches fringed by stooping palms, cool surf towns like San Pancho and Sayulita, taco stands, mezcal, tequila, margaritas and mariachi, it’s one darn fine place to unwind and embrace the Latin spirit.

 Surfing Mexico at a glance